 Power

-If that sounds like you, then maybe the CRBN2 is the right paddle for you.
-Its ability to effortlessly generate spin grants you some peace of mind as you start to flatten out your stroke, because you’ll still be able to add tons of topspin to the ball.
-Once you do that, you’ll notice that this paddle packs plenty of punch.
+If that sounds like you, then maybe the CRBN2 is the right pickleball paddle for tennis players with a heavy topspin game.
+Its ability to effortlessly generate spin grants you some peace of mind as you start to flatten out your stroke, because you'll still be able to add tons of topspin to the ball.
+Once you do that, you'll notice that this paddle packs plenty of punch.

 Additional Perks